phoihos/react-vscode-config/README.md

 ## Getting Started

 1. Make sure you're running the latest version of VSCode.
-2. Also make sure the latest version of the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension is installed in VSCode.
+2. ~~Also make sure the latest version of the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension is installed in VS Code.~~
-    > If you're using **Microsoft Edge browser**, install [Debugger for Microsoft Edge](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-edge) extension.
+    > ~~If you're using **Microsoft Edge browser**, install [Debugger for Microsoft Edge](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-edge) extension.~~
+    - Debugger for Chrome extension has been deprecated as Visual Studio Code now has a [bundled JavaScript Debugger](https://github.com/microsoft/vscode-js-debug) that covers the same functionality and supports the [new Microsoft Edge browser](https://www.microsoft.com/edge).
 3. Download `.vscode` folder above and put it into your workspace (project root folder).
 After download, your project should look like this:
     >
     ```